jeremyckahn/rekapi/docs/api.kapi_keyprop.md

  */
 Kapi.KeyframeProperty (ownerActor, millisecond, name, value, opt_easing)
 ````
 Represents an individual component of an `Actor`'s keyframe state.
-In most
+In many
 cases you won't need to deal with this directly, `Actor` abstracts a lot of
 what this Object does away for you.